Spatial populations with seed-banks in random environment: III. Convergence towards mono-type equilibrium: Main theorems

-and consists of finite collections of particles that switch between an \emph{active} state and a \emph{dormant} state.
-The variable $n_i^\fe(t)$ (resp. $m_i^\fe(t)$) in \eqref{defn:dual-process} counts the number of active (resp. dormant) dual particles present at location $i\in\Z^d$ at time $t\geq 0$.
+consisting of configurations in $\sX$ with finite masses.
+It describes a Markovian evolution of a finite collections of indistinguishable particles that switch between an \emph{active} and a \emph{dormant} state.} The variable $n_i^\fe(t)$ (resp.\ $m_i^\fe(t)$) in \eqref{defn:dual-process} counts the number of active (resp.\ dormant) dual particles present at location $i\in\Z^d$ at time $t\geq 0$.
 The dual particles perform \emph{interacting coalescing} random walks on $\Z^d$ as long as they are in the active state, with rates (see \cite[Definition 3.7]{HN01}) that are determined by the environment $\fe$, the migration kernel $a(\cdot\,,\cdot)$ and the exchange rate $\lambda$.